tremho/odp-documentation/guide_book/src/how/ec/battery/10b-revisit_messages.md

 Let's first define a channel type for our BatteryEvent messages.

-We'll put this into a separate `types.rs` file so that is is available in more than one place.
-We add other type definitions to this later, also:
+We'll put this into a separate `types.rs` file so that it is available in more than one place.
+We can add other type definitions to this later, also:

 ```rust
 // mock_battery/src/types.rs